butchakia/AI_case_study/README.md

 * What specific problem is the company or project trying to solve?

 OpenAI was created "because of its founders' existential concerns about the potential for catastrophe resulting from carelessness and misuse of general-purpose AI.
 The company has a long-term focus on fundamental advances in AI and its capabilities."
-Founders such as Elon Musk are afraid of AI turning on humanity and causing us great harm, OpenAI's goal is produce AGI for the benefit of humanity and keep AI or AGI from being to concentrated in one place.
+Early supporters such as Elon Musk are afraid of AI turning on humanity and causing us great harm, OpenAI's goal is produce AGI for the benefit of humanity and keep AI or AGI from being to concentrated in one place.
 The company does not state goals more specifically.
-The company offers an advanced chat bot(AI-powered Large Language Model) and more recently an image generator.
+The company offers an advanced chatbot(AI-powered Large Language Model) and more recently an image generator.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?